 The brand has been boasting with the most accurate quartz timepieces in the world.

-Several years ago, the Citizen Chronomaster CTQ57-0953 was regarded as the most accurate watch with a rating of +/- five seconds a year.
-A few years later, in 2018, they set the new record when the prototype Caliber 0100 in a sapphire glass had an unprecedented accuracy of +/- one second a year.
+Several years ago, the Citizen Chronomaster CTQ57-0953 was regarded as the most accurate watch with a rating of +/- 5 seconds a year.
+A few years later, in 2018, they set the new record when the prototype Caliber 0100 in a sapphire glass had an unprecedented accuracy of +/- 1 second a year.

 Despite not being the inventors of quartz movement, Citizen has nevertheless taken the role of enhancing the technology to the highest heights possible.

 The technologies that Citizen provides are, to be honest, jaw-dropping.
 Especially, if you consider the prices at which they’re marketed.
 However, innovations alone don’t guarantee the overall durability of watches.
 You need to consider the materials and movements as well.

 Watch cases are of previously mentioned titanium, but also stainless steel.
 While titanium is a super material in terms of reliability, stainless steel as well provides the durability a high-quality watch requires.